monyarm/NovelVM/README.md

 Certain CD versions of Sierra SCI games had both speech and text resources.
 Some have an option to toggle between the two, but there are some cases where there wasn't any option to enable both simultaneously.
-In ScummVM, it is possible to enjoy a combined mode, where both speech and text are shown at the same time.
-This mode can be toggled in the ScummVM audio options, but each game has different behavior in-game regarding speech and text toggling.
+In NovelVM, it is possible to enjoy a combined mode, where both speech and text are shown at the same time.
+This mode can be toggled in the NovelVM audio options, but each game has different behavior in-game regarding speech and text toggling.

 The CD games where speech and subtitles can be shown simultaneously are:

 -   EcoQuest 1 CD
 -   Freddy Pharkas CD
 -   Gabriel Knight CD
 -   King's Quest 6 CD
 -   King's Quest VII CD
 -   Laura Bow 2 CD
 -   Leisure Suit Larry 6 CD
 -   Leisure Suit Larry 6 (hires) CD
 -   Police Quest 4 CD
 -   Shivers CD
 -   Space Quest 4 CD
 -   Space Quest 6 CD
 -   Torin's Passage CD

-**EcoQuest 1 CD:** Speech and text can be toggled via the game's "Mode" option in the options dialog, or via ScummVM's audio options.
+**EcoQuest 1 CD:** Speech and text can be toggled via the game's "Mode" option in the options dialog, or via NovelVM's audio options.

 **Freddy Pharkas CD:** There is no in-game option to toggle speech and text.
-Only ScummVM's audio options can be used to toggle this feature.
+Only NovelVM's audio options can be used to toggle this feature.
 Note that some spoken dialog is missing from the game texts.

-**Gabriel Knight CD:** Speech and text can be toggled via the "Text" and "Voice" buttons in the game's settings dialog, or via ScummVM's audio options.
+**Gabriel Knight CD:** Speech and text can be toggled via the "Text" and "Voice" buttons in the game's settings dialog, or via NovelVM's audio options.

-**King's Quest 6 CD:** Speech and text can be toggled via the "Mode" button in the options dialog (with an extra "Dual" setting added in ScummVM), or via ScummVM's audio options.
+**King's Quest 6 CD:** Speech and text can be toggled via the "Mode" button in the options dialog (with an extra "Dual" setting added in NovelVM), or via NovelVM's audio options.

 **King's Quest VII CD:** There is no in-game option to toggle speech and text.
-Only ScummVM's audio options can be used to toggle this feature.
+Only NovelVM's audio options can be used to toggle this feature.
 Note that the subtitles were disabled in the official release of this game, so some subtitles may be wrong or missing.

-**Laura Bow 2 CD:** Speech and text can be toggled via the "Mode" button in the options dialog (with an extra "Dual" setting added in ScummVM), or via ScummVM's audio options.
+**Laura Bow 2 CD:** Speech and text can be toggled via the "Mode" button in the options dialog (with an extra "Dual" setting added in NovelVM), or via NovelVM's audio options.

 **Leisure Suit Larry 6 CD:** Either speech only or speech and text can be selected.
 There is no in-game option to toggle text only.
-Only ScummVM's audio options can be used to enable the text only mode.
+Only NovelVM's audio options can be used to enable the text only mode.

-**Leisure Suit Larry 6 (hires) CD:** Text can be toggled by selecting the "Text On/Off" option from the in-game "Game" menu, or via ScummVM's audio options.
+**Leisure Suit Larry 6 (hires) CD:** Text can be toggled by selecting the "Text On/Off" option from the in-game "Game" menu, or via NovelVM's audio options.
 Speech cannot be disabled.

 **Police Quest 4 CD:** Either speech only or text only can be selected from the game's settings dialog.
-Only ScummVM's audio options can be used to enable text+speech mode.
+Only NovelVM's audio options can be used to enable text+speech mode.

-**Shivers CD:** Text can be toggled by selecting the "Text" option from the game's settings dialog, or via ScummVM's audio options.
+**Shivers CD:** Text can be toggled by selecting the "Text" option from the game's settings dialog, or via NovelVM's audio options.
 Note that only videos have subtitles in this game.

-**Space Quest 4 CD:** Speech and text can be toggled via the "Display Mode" button in the options dialog, or via ScummVM's audio options.
+**Space Quest 4 CD:** Speech and text can be toggled via the "Display Mode" button in the options dialog, or via NovelVM's audio options.

-**Space Quest 6 CD:** Speech and text can be toggled via the "Speech" and "Text" buttons in the game's settings dialog, or via ScummVM's audio options.
+**Space Quest 6 CD:** Speech and text can be toggled via the "Speech" and "Text" buttons in the game's settings dialog, or via NovelVM's audio options.

 **Torin's Passage CD:** Text can be toggled by selecting "Closed